There are lots of options available for you to listen to Classic Christianity teaching by Bob George.

 By the way, we have actually tried out an MP3 boombox player for discs and they do work well for playing MP3 files from disks.
 Additionally, some of the MP3 boombox players also come with USB inputs.
 With the USB input, you could copy the files to a USB stick and place it in the player, and then play it on the boombox.

-Once again note that if you are trying to burn standard audio CDs, you need to select one message for one disc, and either use iTunes on an Apple Mac or Windows Media Player on a PC to burn them.
+Once again note that if you are trying to burn standard audio CDs, you will need to select one message for one disc, and either use iTunes on an Apple Mac or Windows Media Player on a PC to burn them.

 One last note is that I (Jim the webmaster) have been using the following portable MP3 player with great success, and using a USB drive attached to it.
 It really is a cool player.
 I use while driving to play the MP3 files as a standalone unit: